 1.Choose a photo you want to try the parallax effect with.
 You only need a single photo.
 An image with a person or object in the air will likely make the most out of this effect, but feel free to experiment.

 2. Import the photo into Photoshop.
-You can use another photo editor, however, it must have some way to remove an object/person in an image.
+You can use another photo editor, like this remove object online tool, that can easily remove an object/person in an image.
 Photoshop will make things much easier with its Spot Healing Brush Tool (if you weren’t already convinced how great of a program Photoshop is, I wrote a whole review on it.
 It’s currently available for only $9.99/month).

 3. Using the Spot Healing Brush Tool, found in the left hand toolbar, brush over your object.
 The more your object stands out, the better this tool works.
 After going over your object once you may have to clean up a few spots.
 It’s not a huge deal if there are minor mistakes in the background.
 Your object will likely cover up these blemishes.
 Note: You can repeat this step if there are more objects you wish to remove (the more objects in your image you remove at the beginning, the more layers can be in your final parallax wallpaper).